 How to Get Started with Bonfyre (video)

-A discussion board is an asynchronous, text-based tool for conversing in an online environment.
-In a discussion board, an original participant makes a post to the discussion board (based on the selected topic) for other participants to read.
+A discussion is an asynchronous, text-based tool for conversing in an online environment.
+In a discussion, an original participant makes a post to the discussion forum (based on the selected topic) for other participants to read.
 Other participants can then leave a reply on that original posting, leaving both the original post and the reply visible for future participants.
 This series of posts and replies is called a discussion thread.
-For more information about how to use a Discussion Board in your course, use the resources below
+For more information about how to use a Discussion in your course, use the resources below

 Downloading a file means moving a file stored on the Internet to a place on your local computer.